LordAshes/TaleSpire-CommonCodeSnippets/README.md

 LoadingAssetBundlesAtRuntime.md = Information on loading assetBundle at runtime

+PluginsFolder.md = Information on how to get BepInEx related folders

 PositionRotation.md = Information on getting a mini's position and rotation information

 Selected.md = Code to determine the selected mini